donalffons/opencascade.js-examples/README.md

 # OpenCascade.js Examples

 This is a repository with examples for [OpenCascade.js](https://github.com/donalffons/opencascade.js).
+Currently, it contains:
-Well...
-Currently, it just contains one example: The [Bottle Tutorial](https://www.opencascade.com/doc/occt-7.4.0/overview/html/occt__tutorial.html) from the official OpenCascade Documentation.
+* The [Bottle Tutorial](https://www.opencascade.com/doc/occt-7.4.0/overview/html/occt__tutorial.html) from the official OpenCascade Documentation
+* A loader for STEP / IGES files, which uses Emscripten `FS` object in JavaScript to simulate a file system

 # Live Preview